 Be sure to vary the starting position of your dog's stand training.
 For instance, if you began with your dog sitting, practice the stand command from the down position.
 This will help your dog understand that standing is not only associated with sitting.

 Keep training sessions brief and be sure to end before your dog loses interest.
 This is especially important for young puppies who have a limited attention span and may get frustrated or bored after just five minutes.
-Finish each session on a positive note, even if you have to revert to a command that your dog knows really well, like sit.
+Finish each session on a positive note, even if you have to revert to a command that your dog knows really well such as sit.

 Proof this behavior by practicing it in environments where there are distractions.
 Begin with your backyard, then try it in a public park.
 In each scenario, your dog should be paying attention to you and not what's going on around it.

 Since groomers and vets will also need your dog to stand properly, it's good to have other people practice this command as well.
 Ask a friend or family member to work with your dog for a few minutes, but show them how you do it first.
-This way, they'll be able to follow your lead, which will help your dog understand that this other person is asking the same thing of it so it knows what to do.
-At your next appointment, give the stand command and your vet or groomer will be impressed with your training!
+This way, he or she will be able to follow your lead, which will help your dog understand that this other person is asking the same thing of it so it knows what to do.
+At your next appointment, give the stand command and your vet or groomer will be impressed with your training.